Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 Todd saves his changes and runs his report.
 It is late, but only by a couple of hours.
-He saves his work in his local branch and smiles, knowing he has the changes for next week.
-Nobody else in the company is affected by his changes.
+He saves his work in his local branch and smiles, knowing he has the changes he needs for next week.
+Nobody else in the company is affected by his changes and Todd is still able to track and merge approved changes that fall intot he master development branch.

 _Version 1 - Todd Did It, And We Know When_